 2. Watch the Royal Ascot Horse Race

-Don your fancy hat as you enjoy the world-renowned Royal Ascot horse meeting from June 15th -19th, 2021.
+Don your fancy hat as you enjoy the world-renowned Royal Ascot horse meeting from June 20th-24th.

 Founded by Queen Anne in 1711, this horse race is a London tradition.

-Often attended by members of the Royal Family including the Queen herself, the meeting features a daily horse-drawn procession led by the royal carriage from Windsor Castle to Ascot Racecourse.
+Often attended by members of the Royal Family, the meeting features a daily horse-drawn procession led by the royal carriage from Windsor Castle to Ascot Racecourse.

 This could be a great activity for kids who love horses or those who love to dress up!

 If tickets are available, you'll be able to purchase them here.